antibland/starting_point/README.md

 In no particular order of importance, greatest hits means:

-1. A small, maintainable, vanila JavaScript library using the [module pattern][8]
+1. A small, vanila JavaScript library using the [module pattern][8]
-3. Auto minification/concatenation/linting
+2. Auto minification/concatenation/linting
+3. Reusable sass mixins and placeholders
-4. An easy SVG workflow
+4. A no-bullshit SVG workflow
 5. Testable JavaScript using Jasmine

 ##Browser Support##